 For the special case where all the differences are 0, we show that the problem is APX-hard.
 In doing so, we prove that 3-Terminal Node Cut is MAX SNP-hard, and thus APX-hard.
-As noted already, MAX SNP-hardness of 3-Terminal Node Cut is discussed-but not explicitly proved-by Garg et al. [17].
+As noted already, MAX SNP-hardness of 3-Terminal Node Cut is discussed -but not explicitly proved- in [13].
 Here, having this reduction is crucial, and we have therefore obtained an explicit construction, since eventually we need to show that 3-Terminal Node Cut restricted in a specific set of instances is MAX SNP-hard (Corollary 6.5).